bevacqua/woofmark/readme.markdown

   // image field key, passed to bureaucracy, which defaults to 'uploads'
   fieldKey: 'uploads',

-  // optional additional form submission data, passed to bureaucracy
+  // optional additional form submission data, passed to `bureaucracy`
   formData: { description: 'A new image' },

+  // optional options for `xhr` upload request, passed to `bureaucracy`
+  xhrOptions: { headers: {} },

   // optional text describing the kind of files that can be uploaded
   restriction: 'GIF, JPG, and PNG images',